-You run across virtual appliances in IaaS systems such as Amazon's Elastic Compute Cloud http://developer.amazonwebservices.com/connect/kbcategory.jspa?categoryID=171) includes a variety of operating systems both proprietary and open source, a set of enterprise applications such as Oracle BPM, SQL Server, and even complete application stacks such as LAMP (Linux, Apache, MySQL, and PHP).
+You run across virtual appliances in IaaS systems such as Amazon's Elastic Compute Cloud the AMI libraryhttp://developer.amazonwebservices.com/connect/kbcategory.jspa?categoryID=171) includes a variety of operating systems both proprietary and open source, a set of enterprise applications such as Oracle BPM, SQL Server, and even complete application stacks such as LAMP (Linux, Apache, MySQL, and PHP).
 Amazon has negotiated licenses from these vendors that are part of your per-use pricing when you run these applications on their servers.

-(EC2) .
-Amazon Machine Images are virtual appliances that have been packaged to run on the gird of Xen nodes that comprise the Amazon Web Service's EC2 system.
-Shown in Figure 3.4, the AMI library
+CLASS: I M.Sc CSCOURSE NAME:CLOUD COMPUTINGCOURSECODE: 19CSP104UNIT: I -IntroductionBATCH-2019-2021(EC2) .
+Amazon Machine Images are virtual appliancesthat have been packaged to run on the gird of Xen nodes that comprise the Amazon Web Service's EC2 system.
+Shown in Figure 3.4,

 Virtual appliances are far easier to install and run than an application that you must set up yourself.
 However, virtual appliances are also much larger than the application themselves would be because they are usually bundled with the operating system on which they are meant to run.
 An application that is 50 or 100MB might require a virtual appliance that is 500MB to 1GB in size.
-Usually, when a virtual appliance is created, the operating system is stripped of all excess functionality that isn't required by the appliance, because the appliance is meant to be used as is.
+Usually, when a virtual appliance is created, the operating system is stripped of all excess functionality that isn't required by theappliance, because the appliance is meant to be used as is.